-We have collected resources, including grants and safe workplace guidance below.
+We have collected resources, safe workplace guidance and information on the latest support opportunities below.
 Scroll down, or click the links below to view the relevant information.
 You may also want to visit our latest news page.

 Guidance from the Health and Safety Executive on how to undertake a Risk Assessment for your businesses, Health and Safety law, and practical tips for managing risk in your business.